v-bosch/v-bosch.github.io/_projects/cortext.md

 CorText enables query of visually evoked brain activity using natural language.
 It maps fMRI recording into an LLM’s language embedding space end-to-end, moving neural decoding from static labels toward flexible interaction with brain activity.
 The resulting interface allows testing how changes in neural data affect semantic output.

 #### What CorText does
-- Interactive neural readout: CorText answers open-ended and follow-up questions about perceived scenes.
+- Interactive neural readout: CorText answers open-ended and follow-up questions about the content of visually evoked neural responses.
-- Zero-shot generalisation: It handles concepts and requests beyond those explicitly encountered during training.
+- Zero-shot generalisation: Neural decoding of concepts beyond those explicitly encountered during training.
-- Counterfactual experimentation: In-silico microstimulation produces consistent, graded changes in language output.
+- Counterfactual experimentation: In-silico microstimulation enables counterfactual prompts on brain activity, and reveals a consistent and graded mapping between brain-state and language output.

 #### About the project
  CorText is the core project of my PhD research, where I have led the central development, implementation and analysis of the model.
 This project is supervised by Prof. Dr. Tim C Kietzmann at the University of Osnabrück, in collaboration with Daniel Anthes, Adrien Doerig, Sushrut Thorat, and Peter König.